MP Estate Planning UK

 will or a trust

-Estate planning can seem complicated, especially with the numerous options available.
-However, understanding the differences between a will and a trust is vital for safeguarding your belongings.
+Estate planning can seem complicated, especially with the numerous options available under English and Welsh law.
+However, understanding the differences between a will and a trust is vital for safeguarding your family’s home and savings.
 We are here to guide you through this process, helping you make an informed decision about your estate planning needs.

-By creating a will or establishing a trust, you can ensure that your loved ones are protected and your assets are distributed as desired.
+By creating a will or setting up a trust, you can ensure that your loved ones are protected and your assets are distributed as you intend.
 For more information on the differences between a will and a trust, you can visit our detailed guide on understanding wills and trusts.

 Key Takeaways

-• Creating a will or trust is essential for estate planning.
+• Creating a will or trust is essential for estate planning — trusts are not just for the rich, they’re for the smart.

-• A will outlines how your estate should be distributed after your death.
+• A will outlines how your estate should be distributed after your death, but it must go through probate, which can cause months of delay and freezes all sole-name assets.

-• Different types of trusts, such as bare trusts and discretionary trusts, serve various purposes.
+• Different types of trusts, such as discretionary trusts and bare trusts, serve very different purposes and offer different levels of protection.

 Understanding the Importance of Estate Planning

 When it comes to ensuring your wishes are respected after you’re gone, estate planning plays a vital role.
-It’s a process that involves making crucial decisions about how your assets will be managed and distributed.
+It’s a process that involves making crucial decisions about how your assets will be managed, protected, and distributed — both during your lifetime and after your death.
 At its core, estate planning is about protecting your loved ones and ensuring they’re taken care of according to your desires.

 Estate planning encompasses a range of legal and financial strategies.
 It involves writing a will to dictate how your assets are distributed after your passing.
-Additionally, it includes establishing various types of trusts to manage your assets during your lifetime and beyond.
-Assigning a power of attorney and drafting living wills are also crucial components, ensuring your financial and medical wishes are respected.
+It also includes establishing various types of trusts — particularly lifetime trusts — to manage and protect your assets both during your lifetime and beyond.
+Putting in place a Lasting Power of Attorney (LPA) for finances and a health and welfare LPA are also crucial components, ensuring your financial and medical wishes are respected if you lose capacity.
+You may also consider an advance decision to refuse treatment (ADRT) for specific medical situations.

 By engaging in estate planning, you can avoid potential disputes among your loved ones and ensure that your assets are used in the way you intend.
-For instance, setting up a trust can help manage assets for beneficiaries who may not be ready to handle them directly, such as minors or individuals with certain disabilities.
+For instance, setting up a discretionary trust can help manage assets for beneficiaries who may not be ready to handle them directly, such as minor children, young adults, or individuals with certain disabilities.
+A discretionary trust means no beneficiary has an automatic right to the assets — the trustees decide who receives what, and when — which is a powerful layer of protection.

 Why Everyone Needs an Estate Plan